 He wrote about the geometric construction of airships, a topic of current interest given the public demonstration of a balloon flight by the Montgolfier brothers on 5 June 1783.
-His most famous work Meletemata quaedam mathematematica circa transformationem aequationum algebraicarum (1786) was published at Lund.
+His most famous work, however, is Meletemata quaedam mathematematica circa transformationem aequationum algebraicarum (1786) which was published at Lund.
 This work describes Bring's contribution to the algebraic solution of equations.
 However, all is not as straightforward as it appears as James Joseph Sylvester writes in :-

 Bring discovered an important transformation to simplify a quintic equation.
 It enabled the general quintic equation to be reduced to one of the form